-Senior Preferred is a Medicare Advantage Health Maintenance Organization (HMO) Plan administered by Gundersen Health Plan.
-Senior Preferred has been serving Medicare beneficiaries in our growing service area for eighteen years.
+Senior Preferred is a Medicare Advantage Health Maintenance Organization (HMO) Plan administered by Quartz Health Plan Corporation.
+Senior Preferred has been serving Medicare beneficiaries in our growing service area for 20 years.

-- In 2018, we expanded into 10 additional counties in Iowa and Wisconsin.
+- In 2018, Senior Preferred expanded into 10 additional counties in Iowa and Wisconsin.

 To learn more about our specific service areas and plan options, please return to the home page and select a county of residence, or contact us.

 We are a nationally recognized, provider-sponsored health plan.
 We create value and earn trust by providing outstanding experiences and access to innovative, high-quality and affordable health insurance solutions.

 We will transform healthcare locally and nationally by working with our customers and partners to promote the health and well-being of the people in the communities we serve.

 In order to fulfill our mission and vision, Senior Preferred has close partnerships with the following health systems –

 Gundersen Health System is a comprehensive healthcare network including one of the nation's largest multi-specialty group medical practices.
 Gundersen is a teaching hospital with regional community clinics, affiliate hospitals and clinics, inpatient and outpatient behavioral health services, vision centers, pharmacies and air and ground ambulances.
 This physician-led, not-for profit healthcare system cares for more than 1 million patients a year in western Wisconsin, northeastern Iowa and southeastern Minnesota, across 19 counties.
 It is comprised of more than 850 medical, dental and associate staff, supported by a staff of more than 6,700.